Skip to main content

 Profile Photo

-Dr. Catherine Darker
+Professor Catherine Darker

-Associate Prof in Health Services Res (Public Health & Primary Care)
+Professor in Health Services Res (Public Health & Primary Care)

 TALLAGHT HOSPITAL

-Associate Professor Catherine Darker is a Health Psychologist and obtained her undergraduate psychology degree from Dublin Business School.
-She then undertook a full time two-year Masters of Health Psychology in National University of Ireland, Galway.
-She obtained her PhD from the School of Sport and Exercise Science, University of Birmingham, UK.
-She joined the Discipline of Public Health & Primary Care, School of Medicine, in 2007.
-Her research interests lie in translating evidence into practice, in particular, using theories, evidence and methods for changing the behaviours of healthcare professionals, patients and the general public.
+Associate Professor Catherine Darker is a Health Psychologist and her research interests lie in translating evidence into practice, in particular, using theories, evidence and methods for changing the behaviours of healthcare professionals, patients and the general public.
 This is known in Ireland and the UK as Implementation Science research.
 She has a particular expertise in applying and developing complex intervention methodology in the context of community based programmes and trials (including intervention design, outcome measurement, fidelity, feasibility, and process evaluation), for prevention related research (e.g., smoking cessation, alcohol, physical activity/sedentary behaviour).
-She has a proven track record in attracting research funds as PI or Co-Applicant (over 2.4 million euro).
+She has a proven track record in attracting research funds as PI or Co-Applicant (€2.5 million).
 She has been PI and Co-PI on funded research by the Health Research Board (HRB) to undertake public health studies relating to COVID-19; a pilot cluster randomized trial of a community-based smoking cessation intervention for disadvantaged women in Ireland, and a a peer-to-peer motivational interview intervention for smoking, alcohol and physical activity among at risk adolescents in low SES communities.
 Professor Darker is routinely commissioned by the Health Service Executive to conduct outcome and process type evaluations of national programmes and services.
 All of her research has a clearly defined Knowledge Exchange Dissemination plan with recommendations to change policy and practice in the prevention and management of a range of chronic conditions.
 She has served as Head of Discipline of Public Health & Primary Care.
 She is the Director of Postgraduate Teaching and Learning within the School of Medicine.
 She is a senior member of teaching teams and develops and delivers innovative curriculum's for both undergraduate and postgraduate students.
 She is an active member of the Psychological Society of Ireland (Chartered Health Psychologist) having held many roles within the governance of the Society.
 She is a member of the European Health Psychology Society.
 She was an inaugural member of the Healthy Ireland Council, and a Member of the Expert Committee on Prevention within the Irish Cancer Society.
 She is a strong advocate for the just and equitable distribution of and access to healthcare services.
 She has over 100 peer reviewed publications (h-index 20) and supervises and examines PhD and Masters students.
+In 2024, she was elected as Fellow of Trinity College Dublin.

 Development of an evaluation (process and outcomes) Toolkit to support the implementation of the Healthy Campus Charter and Framework